 I did the 7 inversions and then the breech tilt this morning.
 I also went to the Chiro, and at the ultrasound, he is head down 🙂

 Now just to keep him that way for 3 more weeks.
 Will an inversion or two daily help keep him down?

 Thank you so much for all your advice, I’ll keep you updated as I am trying to have another VBAC for this one.

-Yes, I do suggest keeping the inversions going, but can you also walk about 3 miles a day for 2-3 days before resuming the inversions?
+Yes, I do suggest one inversion a day, but can you also walk about 3 miles a day for 2-3 days before resuming the inversion?
 I’m so happy you found these techniques successful!